-The season is short, the catch is limited, and well regulated due to overfishing in the twentieth century.
+The season is short; the catch is limited and well-regulated due to overfishing in the twentieth century.
 Maine Department of Marine Resources is the regulatory authority in state waters, i.e., within three miles of shore.
 In the Gulf of Maine, halibut is managed by the New England Fishery Management Council under the Northeast Multispecies (groundfish) Plan.

 Difference Between Atlantic vs. Pacific Halibut

 Atlantic halibut are found from the northern waters of Labrador, Canada, south to Virginia.
 However, in the U.S., where halibut populations are struggling well below target levels, the current population is highly regulated and sustainably managed under a rebuilding plan that allows limited harvest by U.S. commercial and recreational fishers.
-Most of the Atlantic halibut harvested in the U.S. comes from the Gulf of Maine, where Maine and Massachusetts fisheries account for most of the Atlantic halibut harvest, about 90,000 pounds of fish between them in 2020.
+Most of the Atlantic halibut harvested in the U.S. comes from the Gulf of Maine, where Maine and Massachusetts fisheries account for most of the Atlantic halibut harvest, with about 90,000 pounds of fish between them in 2020.

 Halibut Season In Maine

 The Maine 2022 halibut season begins on May 18th and ends on June 13th.
 As mentioned, it is well-regulated by the DMR.
 Recreational anglers must register with the Saltwater Recreational Fishing Registry to fish during the season.
 Halibut must be tagged immediately (red with a yellow plug) or released by law.
 Anglers receive a maximum of 5 Maine State Recreational tags for the season.
 Tags for recreation or commercial fishing of halibut are $1.00.